haubna/DegenTrashPandaMintScraper/README.md

 Windows: run start.bat

-Mac/Linux: go into the terminal, move to the directory and enter "java -jar panda_mint_scraper.jar"
+Mac/Linux: go into the terminal, move to the directory and enter "java -jar panda_mint_scraper.jar" (you need Java installed)

 __Solana wallet for donations__: 5zPhWGKHAwyZBf1fqxYCWahqwV29XVsMB3RwELYNp3uR